Skip to main content

 Prioritizing which principles and strategies to implement first may depend on whether you teach in STEM or humanities fields, large lectures or small seminars, in person or online.
 Instructors are not expected to read the guide and then be able implement all of the strategies suggested.

-The strategies presented will resonate with instructors differently according to not only their disciplines or course modality but also their social identities, such as race, gender, and socioeconomic status.
+The strategies presented will resonate with instructors differently according to not only their disciplines or course modality but also their social identities, such as race, gender, socioeconomic status, and religion.
 Nonetheless, this resource is intended for all instructors.
 By collectively engaging with the principles, we are ensuring that we are taking the necessary steps to foster a more equitable and inclusive experience for all Northwestern students.